abavisg/termipet/README.md

 ## Features

+- **Living Pet System** - your pet's stats change over time, even when you're away
-- Local persistence - your pet data is saved automatically
+- **Local Persistence** - pet data is saved automatically to your home directory
-- Mood-based interactions - your pet reacts based on its stats
+- **Mood-based Interactions** - your pet reacts based on its stats with 6 different moods
-- Progressive leveling system
+- **Progressive Leveling** - train your pet to gain XP and level up
+- **Interactive Shell** - care for your pet continuously in an interactive session

 ## Installation